Statsergeant/UNC/README.md

         title  : Exploring Peaks and Trends in Fungi Nuclei Division Through SiZer Analysis

    You will be able to check What I have done as a statistician after consulting with clients.

+2. Machine Learning

+   Able to check what I have learned and the result of my code.